homieiot/convention/readme.md

 ### Easy for developers
 It should have a low entry barrier for developers.
 Set up an MQTT server and grab a Homie library and start coding.

+### Resource constraints
+Devices with very limited resources should still be able to use the Homie Convention (provided they are MQTT capable).
+Controllers are assumed to have more resources available, to be able to build multiple device representations and control many devices simultaneously.

 ### No control logic
 Homie does specify control logic for devices.
 It specifies the means by wich other devices or controllers can interact but does not have any logic by itself.
 Logic engines (if-this then-that) are separate and can be build on top of the convention.